schedule_task

 Attacks that exploit this kind of access

 Schedule a task to run at a specific time or on a recurring basis.
 Supports one-shot (runAt), interval-based (repeatInterval in minutes), and cron expressions.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 schedule_task accepts 6 parameters: cron, title, run_at, runner, max_runs, repeat_interval.
 Required: title.
 The full parameter table on this page comes from the server's own tool schema.